nukemberg/logstash-hdfs/README.md

 # License

-The plugin is released under the LGPL v3.
+The plugin is released under the Apache V2 license.